 More details about my research interests can be found here

-I am offering PhD projects for students starting in October 2019 on projects related to protoplanetary discs and interactions between planets and protoplanetary discs.
+I am offering PhD projects for students starting in October 2023 (or later) on projects related to protoplanetary discs and interactions between planets and protoplanetary discs.
 Please email me if you are interested.